azhou35/AWSMachineLearning/README.md

 2. Go to the Amazon SageMaker Console.
 3. Find Notebook on the left navigation bar.
 Click Git repositories.
 4. Click to add a GitHub/Other Git-based repo.
-5. Input a unique SageMaker repository name and paste this GitHub Repostiory's URL.
+5. Input a unique SageMaker repository name and paste this GitHub Repository's URL.

 <img width="897" alt="Amazon SageMaker Console GitHub Repositories" src="https://user-images.githubusercontent.com/36568498/126387067-5a4e3ad2-8b19-4097-9e54-f44128ef4c47.png">

 Now, you can access the repostories through Amazon SageMaker's notebook instances.
-Click on folder titled "Module #1," then the file "Translate text into spoken translations with Amazon Translate and Amazon Polly" to begin the curriculum.
+Click on the notebook instance titled **Module #1**.
+Click on **Open Jupyter Notebook.** Then, click on the file "Translate text into spoken translations with Amazon Translate and Amazon Polly" to begin the curriculum.